27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 In summer, residents are busy with sports and dancing.
 The festivals of Mole, Tejate (local drink), Tamal, and Mezcal proudly display the diversity of gastronomy and flavors.

-And of course, the Day of the Dead celebrations, in which the city dresses in all the elements that attract our ancestors to this annual gathering.
+And, of course, the Day of the Dead celebrations, where the city dresses in all the elements that attract our ancestors to this annual gathering.

-As you can see, Oaxaca has much to offer throughout the year, not only for the eye but for all the senses to explore and discover.
+As you can see, Oaxaca has much to offer throughout the year for the eye and all the senses to explore and discover.

-In Oaxaca, you can not only walk and take pictures but also visit places and participate in guided tours that will help you understand the political, economic, and social issues that have long plagued the city.
+In Oaxaca, you can walk and take pictures, visit places, and participate in guided tours that will help you understand the political, economic, and social issues that have long plagued the city.

-In my opinion, 5 – 7 days is a good amount of time to get everything done at a normal pace and also still find time to relax.
-But of course the more the better.
+I think 5 to 7 days is a reasonable amount of time to finish everything at an average pace and still find time to relax.
+But of course, the more, the better.

 Honestly, I am a bit old school and love paper.
 Every time I am in a new place, I grab a map, figure out how far the “safe area” is to roam, and then I just go.

 I also usually talk to the people at the hotel or lodging I am staying at.
 I ask them: where do you go?
 Where do you eat?
-This works great for me and you get to connect with the locals instead of having to just look at a Oaxaca travel guide.
+What to do in Oaxaca City Mexico?
+This works great for me; you get to connect with the locals instead of looking at an Oaxaca travel guide.

 Also, on my walks, I usually make the tourist office my first stop to find out about any special events or activities that might be going on during my stay.